What Are The Qualifications For New Student Audition Applicants

 Student is currently in grades 7 to 11.
 Current 6th graders are only considered under extremely unique circumstances.
 Student is at an advanced playing level, equivalent in most cases to NYSSMA level 6.

 What If I Want to See what a Normal RPYO Rehearsal feels/looks like before I decide if I want to audition?

 No problem.
 Attend an Open Rehearsal!
 For those students/families who want to experience a normal RPYO rehearsal before committing to an audition—attend an open rehearsal on Sunday Jan 27 or Sunday Feb 3 at First Unitarian Church at 220 Winton Rd S. Observation times are 2:30-3:15PM or 4-4:45PM.
 For security purposes please email firstname.lastname@example.org to inform us of observers’ attendance.

 How To Apply For An Audition

-Fill out the online audition application (opens in a new window)
+Fill out the online audition application via this link

 Send in a non-refundable $25 audition fee by the application deadline.

-Is There A Deadline For Audition Applications?
+Is There A Deadline For Applications?